 Bay windows are a beautiful installation in their own right, but they leave an alcove of interior space that can simply go to waste, if you don't choose to make more of it.
-Interior designers are adept at maximising the usefulness of these terrific pockets of space, but we want you to have a little inspiration at your fingertips, which is why we're going to show you some really handy ideas!
-Whether you need more storage, extra seating or just some practical potential, we have a solution for you, right here, so come and take a look!
+Interior designers are adept at maximising the usefulness of these terrific pockets of space, but we want you to have a little inspiration at your fingertips, which is why we're going to show you some really handy bay window ideas (some of which have been crafted by top-notch window professionals)!
+Whether you need more storage, a bay window seat, or just some practical bay window seating ideas, we have a solution for you, right here, so come and take a look!

 Dining tables have a real knack for never quite fitting where you want them to and requiring a larger sacrifice of floor space than you initially anticipated, but slot one into a bay window alcove and you'll have bags of room to spare!
-You could even build bench seating into the window, to require less pull-out chairs as well!
+And speaking of bay window seating ideas, you could even build bench seating into the window, to require less pull-out chairs as well!